 In 2003, I was introduced to the interesting world of timber and charcoal.
 I was both the marketing manager for a local timber dealer as well as a business development manager for a charcoal producer.
 In both companies, through trial and error, I managed to open new markets – Pakistan and Australia for the former and Israel and Germany for the latter.
 It was here that I discovered the power of good negotiation and the world wide web.

-Because of my knowledge of the Spanish language as well as my newly acquired marketing skill, I was offered a Marketing Consultant gig with a sizable local semi-government organization.
+Because of my knowledge of the Spanish language as well as my newly acquired marketing skills, I was offered a Marketing Consultant gig with a sizable local semi-government organization.
 I left the timber and charcoal industry and sold transceivers to telecommunication operators for the next two years.
 I had no idea that transceivers existed until that moment.
 Paid a retainer fee, I worked one day a week and made quarterly travels to Latin America with their engineer.

 Those trips usually consisted of pre-arranged meetings with lots of technicalities.
 The only thing I liked about the gig was the marketing – launching our brand and trying to compete with the big boys.
 Since we were new to Latin America, part of my job was to develop a go-to-market plan, size up and recruit resellers.

 I thoroughly enjoyed the challenge of trying to make our mark in Colombia, in Salvador, in Brazil, in Mexico, in Argentina, etc and going on a head-on collision with major established brands from the United States, China, Germany and Israel.
 It was tough but enjoyable.
 I learned that marketing is really more than just trying to make people buy some products or services.
-The exposure still affects how I see product launches and how I approach clients today.
+The exposure still affects how I see company / product launches and how I approach clients today.

 It was around this period that I decided to revive the dormant translation company I registered back in 2004.
 I started offering translation services to the local community.
-I used the four remaining days of the week developing and running the translation business from a cafe near my residence.
+I used the four remaining weekdays developing and running the translation business from a cafe near my residence.
 I’m not sure if it was the coffee or the ambience or just the change of environment, I felt that I could focus better.
 I started by tweaking and applying on this brain child all that I had learned from the banks, from Diners Club, in the timber, charcoal companies and telecommunication industry.
 Sure enough, with perseverance, I saw the business pick up.
 Just like any new business, there were teething issues and I learned to deal with them along the way.

 So, from 2005 to 2011, together with various partners, we offered translation services to both local and foreign clients.
 I often received calls from businesses, banks, ambassies, lawyers, the police force, hospitals, tertiary institutions, schools, etc. I had the opportunity to serve in locally held events such as the IMF – World Bank Meet, Interpol Meet, trade shows, etc. Together with one of my partners, we also participated in the translation of a major Partnership Agreement between Chile, New Zealand and Singapore.
 And, in my spare time, I developed and taught a very successful high-impact Spanish In 8 Weeks(tm) course in diverse settings.